-Just as a car runs best with a full tank of gas, your body needs the right kind of fuel from food.
+Just as a car runs best with a full tank of gas, your body needs the right kind of fuel from food in order to perform at its best.
 A balance of carbohydrates, proteins, fats, minerals, vitamins, and water will give your body what it needs for peak performance.

 What should I eat to fuel my exercise?

-Before Exercise: The food you eat before you exercise greatly affects the quality of your athletic performance.
+Before Exercise: The food you eat before you exercise greatly affects the quality of your athletic performance as well as how you feel during and after exercise.
 These tips will help you plan your pre-exercise meals to prevent low blood sugar, to keep you from feeling hungry, and to fuel your muscles for training and competition.

 - Eat a larger meal if you have 5-6 hours before you begin your exercise.
 Smaller “mini” meals are better if have 2-3 hours before your workout begins.
 Meals that are high in complex carbohydrates (foods rich in carbohydrates for long-lasting energy power) are best because they fuel your muscles.
 Pasta, bagels, baked potatoes, rice, and fresh fruit are all good sources of complex carbohydrates.